Efficient certification of intractable quantum states with few Pauli measurements: Technical overview

-Although DFE achieves the information-theoretically optimal scaling for direct fidelity estimation, the measurement cost grows exponentially with the system size $n$, since $d = 2^n$.
+Although DFE achieves the information-theoretically optimal scaling for direct fidelity estimation, the sample cost grows exponentially with the system size $n$, since $d = 2^n$.
 Consequently, this method remains practical only for small-scale quantum systems.

-\subsubsection{Fidelity witnesses}
+\subsection{Fidelity witnesses}

-The exponential scaling of direct fidelity estimation with system size motivates the use of alternative approaches for efficient state certification.
-One such approach relies on the introduction of \emph{robust fidelity witnesses} \cite{CGKM21efficient,UC24efficient,HPS24certifying,GHO25few}, quantities that are easier to estimate while still providing a guaranteed bound on the fidelity.